Foundation Models for Discovery and Exploration in Chemical Space: Impact of Data Quality on Compute-Optimal Scaling

 Define the generating function for the left-degree distribution as:

 These generating functions appear in the standard density evolution and extrinsic information transfer chart (EXIT) chart analyses for \ac{LDPC} decoding.

 \paragraph{EXIT Criterion.}

-The iterative decoding process can be analyzed via density evolution, which tracks the expected fraction of erasures across iterations.
+The iterative decoding process can be analysed via density evolution, which tracks the expected fraction of erasures across iterations.
 A key condition is the absence of additional fixed points in the decoding equation:

 where $P$ is the effective erasure probability and $z$ denotes the fraction of erased variable nodes in a given iteration.

 A fixed point $z > 0$ would indicate that decoding stalls before recovering all concepts.
 To prevent this, we require that the function